asolidum/changeblog/content/posts/daily-flash/index.md

 3) Transcoding those extracted videos into a standard format and adding text indicating whichever daily video we are viewing (currently set to display `Day DD`)
 4) Concatenating the title screen video and extracted videos into one final video

 I also wanted to allow for easy customization.
-We included the following adjustable parameters.
+We included the following [adjustable parameters][adjustparam.link].

 ```bash
 ## Duration of each daily video (in seconds)